 Power up of this platform has to be performed by stages with extra care to make sure that the current draw of the system is within reason (i.e. no shorts); all the key interface signals between TrueNorth chips and glue logic are monitored with oscilloscopes for proper operation and signal integrity.
 The low level bring-up of the full system is depicted in Figure 5.

 Figure 5.
 NS16e: Low level bring-up with TN-chips in sockets.

 Bringing-up and debugging complex boards takes at least several days (with luck on your side).
 This platform was no exception.
 Once we had all the low level tests running correctly on system with sockets, we have given a green light to our board assembler to create the first prototypes with soldered down TrueNorth chips.
 The first 4×4 with soldered chips is shown in Figure 6.

 Figure 6: First 4×4 prototype with soldered down TN-chips.

 Now that all the low level tests have been successfully completed, we connect the new NS16e systems to the host servers (Figure 7) using several interfaces: Xilinx JTAG for Zynq programming, Lattice JTAG for power supervisor and FPGA programming, PCIe gen2 link for data exchange between host server and TrueNorth chips.

 Figure 7: NS16e systems connected to host machines.

-we start running neural network algorithms and applications right on the new NS16e system.
+At this point the high level testing takes over and we start running neural network algorithms and applications right on the new NS16e system.